pingel-org/axle/README.md

 by name when my advisor at UCLA suggested that some of my interests seemed similar.
 At the time I was about five years into a PhD program in computer science with a major field in programming languages, and minor fields in linguistics and artificial intelligence.
-I never finished that degree, but in the years since then, I have come to realize that Category Theory is in fact an important piece of what I was looking for.
-Now the pressure of completing a degree is off, I am taking my time to properly learn this subject.
+I never finished that degree, but in the years since then I have come to realize that Category Theory is in fact an important piece of what I was looking for.
+Now that the pressure of
+completing a degree is off I am taking my time to properly learn this subject.

 The goal is to have working models of concepts that bear a stong resemblance to their presentation in the original source material.
 Eventually that will mean providing